-The current iteration of the environmental journal is a built upon a foundation that was formed over seven years ago, when the Seattle University School of Law Environmental Law Society (ELS) began publishing Environmental Perspectives, a legal magazine that included articles submitted by academics, practitioners, and students.
+The current iteration of the Journal is a built upon a foundation that was formed over seven years ago, when the Seattle University School of Law Environmental Law Society (ELS) began publishing Environmental Perspectives, a legal magazine that included articles submitted by academics, practitioners, and students.
 In June 2008, the ELS Executive Board began a grassroots campaign to transform Perspectives into a school-supported, co-curricular journal.
 The Board created a management structure, invited students to apply, solicited article submissions, and garnered faculty support.

 In April 2009, the first ever Bellwether: The Seattle Journal for Environmental Law and Policy was published.
 Although not an official co-curricular journal, the goal of the April 2009 edition was to resemble a school-supported journal as much as possible.
 Bellwether’s April 2009 Edition was a symposium issue focused upon the intersection of Environmental Law and Indian Law.
 Journal staff accepted six submissions from practitioners, students, and tribal government leaders.
 Scholarly works included in this issue ranged from articles on the effect of environmental regulation on the Columbia Basin to using Tribal Treaty Rights to protect the environment.
 The issue also included a practice guide on how tribes can approach air programs and a short note from a leading tribal activist about the role of tribes in protecting the environment.

-After garnering faculty and administrative sanctioning, the current form of the journal took shape.
+After garnering faculty and administrative sanctioning, the co-curricular form of the journal took shape.
 Volume 1 of SJEL was published on the online platform throughout the 2010-2011 academic year and following summer.
 It totaled 170 pages and included nine articles: five from professors, three from practitioners, and one from a non-SU student.